f/graphql.js/README.md

 })
 ```

-#### Direct Execution with `.run`
+#### Direct Execution with `.run` and ES6 Template Tag

 If your query doesn't need any variable, it will generate a lazy execution query by default.
-If you want to run your query immediately, you have two following options:
+If you want to run your query immediately, you have three following options:

 ```js
 // 1st option. create and run function.